gmgu/study-triton/4_2d_grid/README.md

-##2D grid and maxtrix multiplication
+## 2D grid and maxtrix multiplication
 In this lecture, we learn how to set 2D grid with an example script for matrix multiplication.
 2D grid is useful when we deal with 2D tensor such as matrices.
-Also, 3D grid is useful when we deal with 3D tensor.

 ## Example: matrix multiplication

-In the following script, we have two functions to compute matrix multiplication. torch_mm calls torch.mm, which is a PyTorch implementation of matrix multiplication. triton_mm is a naive implementation of matrix multiplication using Triton.
+In the following script, there are two functions that compute the matrix multiplication. torch_mm calls torch.mm, which is a PyTorch implementation of matrix multiplication. triton_mm is a naive implementation of matrix multiplication using Triton.
 The implementation is naive because elements of a row of x (and a column of y) is not parallelized (we only parallelized rows and columns, not the elements of them).
-Inside of triton_mm, we use 2D grid (pid0, pid1) to identify which out\[pid0...pid0+BLOCK_SIZE\]\[pid1...pid1+BLOCK_SIZE\] should be computed by a thread.
+Inside of triton_mm, we use 2D grid (pid0, pid1) to identify which (BLOCK_SIZE x BLOCK_SIZE) block of out should be computed by a thread.

 ```bash
 import torch